hvanjerdz/archmoured/docs/barebones.md

 - ```linux```: [The Linux kernel](https://wiki.archlinux.org/title/Kernel) and modules.
 There are various [alternative Linux kernels](https://wiki.archlinux.org/title/Kernel#Officially_supported_kernels) available for Arch Linux in addition to the latest stable kernel.
-It is still recommended to use the vanilla one.
+It is still suggested to use the vanilla one.

 - ```linux-firmware```: Firmware files for Linux.